Discover What’s Happening

 Supporting Children and Families in Thailand

-The Salvation Army Thailand will launch a new Care Centre in Chiang Mai in mid-2026.
+The Salvation Army Thailand will launch a new Care Services in Chiang Mai in mid-2026.
 The Centre will be a child-centred, family-focused hub providing early intervention and holistic support to strengthen families and reduce the risk of children entering institutional care.

 With after-school care as its core service, the Centre will deliver preventive support to vulnerable children, parents, and communities—addressing needs early and helping families stay together.